AlexMouton/dhall-ruby/README.md

 There are a few provided resolvers for you to choose from:

 * `Dhall::Resolvers::Default` supports loading from http, https, local path, and IPFS sources.
-IPFS imports will come from the local moutpoint, if present, with automatic fallbacks to the local gateway, if present, and finally a public gateway.
+IPFS imports will come from the local mountpoint, if present, with automatic fallbacks to the local gateway, if present, and finally a public gateway.
 * `Dhall::Resolvers::Standard` should be used if you want strict dhall-lang standard compliance.
 It supports loading from http, https, and local paths.
 * `Dhall::Resolvers::LocalOnly` only allows imports from local paths.
 * `Dhall::Resolvers::None` will not allow any imports.

-It is possible to customise these options further, or provide your own resolver, but this is undocumented for now.
+It is possible to customize these options further, or provide your own resolver, but this is undocumented for now.

 ## Function